FWKMultiverse/FWK-Multiverse/README.md

 **Core Technologies:** Python, PPO-RL, LLMs (Salesforce/codegen-2B-mono), LoRA Fine-Tuning, GNN, RAG, Docker

 ### 📝 In-Depth Project Overview
-This is my most ambitious and forward-looking project.
-It is a self-contained **AI Agent Swarm**, powered by a Large Language Model, designed to function as an autonomous game development assistant.
-The system can understand an entire codebase, write new code, identify and fix bugs, refactor existing code for better performance, and even contribute to game design.
-It integrates multiple state-of-the-art AI techniques into a single, cohesive system.
+This is my most ambitious project: a self-contained **AI Agent Swarm**, powered by a Large Language Model, designed to function as an autonomous game development assistant.
+The system can understand an entire codebase, write new code, fix bugs, refactor existing code, and even contribute to game design.

 ### 🤖 An Ecosystem of Specialized LLM Agents
 The foundation is a single, powerful LLM (`Salesforce/codegen-2B-mono`), which is then specialized into a multitude of "expert" agents using efficient fine-tuning techniques.

 -   **Core Model Technology**:
-    -   **4-bit Quantization (BitsAndBytes)**: This technique drastically reduces the model's memory footprint, allowing a 2-billion-parameter model to run on consumer GPUs.
+    -   **4-bit Quantization (BitsAndBytes)**: Drastically reduces the model's memory footprint, allowing a 2-billion-parameter model to run on consumer GPUs.
-    -   **LoRA (Low-Rank Adaptation)**: An incredibly efficient fine-tuning method.
-Instead of retraining the entire model, we only train small "adapter" layers, saving immense amounts of time and computational resources.
+    -   **LoRA (Low-Rank Adaptation)**: An efficient fine-tuning method where only small "adapter" layers are trained, saving immense time and computational resources.

 -   **The Agent Swarm (>10 Specialized Agents)**:
     -   **Code Generation & Refinement**: `CodeGeneratorAgent`, `CodeRefinementAgent`, `AutoRefactoringAgent`.